Connect with others who understand.

 Which Biologics Cause Weight Gain in Psoriatic Arthritis?

 MyPsoriasisTeam members have asked others about their experiences with biologics and weight gain.
-One member who takes the biologic Cosentyx (a formulation of secukinumab) shared the following, “I’ve been taking Cosentyx for eight months.
+One member said, “I’ve been taking Cosentyx for eight months.
 After working hard for over a year to lose 60 pounds, I have regained 20 since starting Cosentyx.
 Do all of the medications have weight gain side effects?”

-Studies show that tumor necrosis-alpha (TNF-alpha) inhibitors — a class of biologics — are commonly associated with weight gain.
-However, doctors and researchers are still learning how other types of biologics may cause similar side effects.
+Some study findings link tumor necrosis factor-alpha (TNF-alpha) inhibitors and interleukin (IL)-12 and IL-23 inhibitors — two classes of biologics — with weight gain.
+However, doctors and researchers are still learning how different types of biologics may affect weight.

 TNF-Alpha Inhibitors

-The U.S. Food and Drug Administration (FDA) has approved formulations of five anti-TNF biologics for treating PsA:
+The U.S. Food and Drug Administration (FDA) has approved five anti-TNF biologics to treat PsA:

-Some MyPsoriasisTeam members have noticed they gained a few pounds using an anti-TNF agent.
-One member shared, “I’ve been on the Humira injections for about 6 weeks now.
+Some MyPsoriasisTeam members have noticed that they gained a few pounds after starting this type of medication.
+One member shared, “I’ve been on the Humira injections for about six weeks now.
 I’m also gaining weight.
 Has anyone else experienced this?”

 Interleukin Inhibitors

-Although researchers don’t know as much about how IL inhibitors affect weight, some MyPsoriasisTeam members have experienced weight gain taking them.
+Some MyPsoriasisTeam members taking interleukin inhibitors have shared concerns about weight gain.
 One member asked, “Has anyone else gained weight on Cosentyx?
 I know the literature says it’s not a side effect, but it sure seems to be!”

 Selective Costimulation Modulators